Davidjennison1/MinerU/docs/how_to_download_models_en.md

+pip install huggingface_hub
+wget https://github.com/opendatalab/MinerU/raw/master/scripts/download_models_hf.py -O download_models_hf.py
-Model downloads are divided into initial downloads and updates to the model directory.
+python download_models_hf.py Model downloads are divided into initial downloads and updates to the model directory.
 Please refer to the corresponding documentation for instructions on how to proceed.

 # Initial download of model files